Changissnz/nu_merchant_principal/README.md

 if it was not for "pride", these events of these descriptions would not have occurred.
-Without further details that eliminate extraneous possibilities for a constrained context pertaining to this statement, substitute words for "pride" could be "haste", "anger", "hate", and "love"; practically, any noun with a scope of influence, with respect to the open-ended context, would do.
+Without further details that eliminate extraneous possibilities for a constrained context pertaining to this statement, substitute words for "pride" could be "ambition", "haste", "anger", "hate", and "love"; practically, any noun with a non-null scope of influence, with respect to the open-ended context, would do.

+In standard English dictionaries, "pride" has an alternative
+definition: a pack of lions.
+The condition of the being being the lion can be extended to any sentience that operates by group-like principles.